mantidproject/governance/governance.md

 * Maintain a level of effort, expertise or capability in Mantid.
 * Host (and fund) the annual User Meeting and Developer Workshop.

-3.1 Steering Committee.
+3.1 General to all Working Groups.
 -----------------------
-The Steering Committee is the body that runs the project on a consensus driven basis.
+All Working Groups (WGs) runs on a consensus driven basis.
-It is composed of the membership of the Scientific and Technical Roadmap Working Groups, which together steer the scientific and technical direction of the development.
-The two groups communicate laterally and build consensus on the prioritisation and scheduling of common, large-scale developments.

-The Working Groups that comprise the Steering Committee are described in detail in Sections 3.2 and 3.3.
-The Scientific and Technical Roadmap Working Groups when meeting together as the Steering Committee have additional responsibilities as detailed below.
+They are composed of membership as detailed below and in subsections below.

-A primary objective is to provide a space for overall discussion between the Working Groups to encourage maximal coordination and collaboration.
+A primary objective is to provide a space for discussions between facilities to encourage coordination and collaboration.
-The Steering Committee is tasked to hold and manage a risk register, to ensure the development is still on track, and to produce an annual summary on status and progress against the common roadmap for Contributing Facility directors and budget holders for their consideration.
-The Steering Committee welcomes acknowledgement and feedback following this report.

-**Membership of the Steering Committee.**

-The membership of the Steering Committee is exactly the union of the Scientific and Technical Working Groups.
-The primary officers of the Steering Committee are:
-* A Chair, rotating on a meeting by meeting basis between the Chairs of the Scientific and Technical Roadmap Working Groups.
-* A secretary elected on a permanent basis.

-Contributing Facilities are expected to nominate individuals to the Scientific and Technical Working Groups, as detailed in Sections 3.2 and 3.3.
+**Membership.**

-Each Contributing Facility should nominate at most two technical and two scientific experts.
+Each Contributing Facility should nominate at most two members per WG.
-Individual Contributors are welcome to join the Steering Committee in either the Scientific or the Technical Roadmap Working Group, but membership is not required in order to contribute to Mantid.
+Individual Contributors are welcome WG meetings and membership is not required in order to contribute to Mantid.
 Those who contribute effort are allowed to do so in a way that benefits them, but should keep the needs and concerns of others using Mantid products in mind.

-**Responsibilities of the Steering Committee.**
+**General Responsibilities of the Working Groups.**

-* Ensure coordination between Contributors.
-* Ensure the Working Groups deliver publicly available scientific and technical roadmaps.
-* Act as a clearing house for discussion on all matters concerning Mantid between Contributors.
-* Nominate the Chairs of the User Meeting who have authority to engage a local organising committee for each User Meeting.
-These individuals do not need to be members of the Steering Committee.
-* Hold and maintain the development risk register.
-* Collate status and progress reports as required by key stakeholders.
-* Prepare an annual summary for the Contributing Facility directors.
 * Hold a list of its members.
-* Coordinate the review of the governance and associated documents.
-* Resolve conflicts, using a defined process, where there is no consensus among collaborators.

-**General Responsibilities of the Working Groups.**

-* Hold a common roadmap based on their area (i.e. scientific or technical) and update it regularly.
-The roadmap will reflect Contributing Facilities’ needs rather than dictate what all contributors will work on.
-* Hold regular meetings with publicly circulated agendas and meeting minutes with records of decisions made.
+* Hold recurrent meetings with publicly circulated agendas and meeting minutes with records of decisions made.
-* All members of the Steering Committee are invited to attend Working Group meetings.
 * Be inclusive of Individual Contributors.
-* Invite people to meetings who have a special interest in a topic or can provide greater insight than can be channeled through a Working Group member.
+* Keep meetings open to invite guests in the form of Individual Contributors, people who have a special interest and knowledge of a topic, and people interested in experience the working of a collaborative WG before requesting membership.
+Guests cannot cast a vote when votes are held in WG meetings.

 **General Responsibilities of members of the Working Groups.**